-Conformity with SKDC Planning Local Plan Policy: EN1 - Protection and Enhancement of the Character of the District EN6- The Historic Environment
+Conformity with SKDC Planning Policy: EN1 - Protection and Enhancement of the Character of the District

-Conformity with NPPF: Section 12; Core Planning Principles (paragraph 17) 16.
-Conserving and enhancing the historic environment.
+Conformity with NPPF: Section 12; Core Planning Principles (paragraph 17)

-- Affordable housing is identified as an appropriate use within the Parish, where this conforms with the Local Plan's planning-policies of SKDC planning.
-Affordable housing in parishes such as Hough on the Hill may be brought forward through a 'rural exception scheme' and these schemes must be supported by clear up-to-date evidence that: - there is a need within that village for the affordable housing being proposed; and - That no other more suitable site is available within that village - 120 Consideration of the sustainability of a site to meet a local housing need will be based upon it satisfying all of the following criteria: - that the site is located within the built up part of the village.
-If no such sites are available consideration may be given to a site adjoining the village, provided that it is demonstrated that all other options have been considered; - that the site is small-scale, capable of accommodating only the amount of housing needed. - avoids areas which are protected because they are important for wildlife, biodiversity, natural, cultural or historic assets;

-- avoids sites which are at risk of flooding or which could increase the impact of flooding elsewhere. - 121 Sites may be considered appropriate for affordable housing if they can be positively assessed against the three-roles objectives of sustainable development set out within the National Planning Policy Framework (economic, social and environmental).
+- 115 Affordable housing is identified as an appropriate use within the Parish, where this conforms with the planning policies of SKDC.
+Affordable housing in Parishes such as Hough on the Hill may be brought forward through a 'rural exception scheme' and these schemes must be supported by clear up-to-date evidence that: - There is a need within that village for the affordable housing being proposed. - That no other more suitable site is available within that village - 116 Consideration of the sustainability of a site to meet a local housing need will be based upon it satisfying all of the following criteria: - That the site is located within the built up part of the village.
+If no such sites are available consideration may be given to a site adjoining the village, provided that it is demonstrated that all other options have been considered. - That the site is small-scale, capable of accommodating only the amount of housing needed. - Avoids areas which are protected because they are important for wildlife, biodiversity, natural, cultural or historic assets. - Avoids sites which are at risk of flooding or which could increase the impact of flooding elsewhere. - 117 Sites may be considered appropriate for affordable housing if they can be positively assessed against the three roles of sustainable development set out within the National Planning Policy Framework (economic, social and environmental).